garymm/remote-pbcopy/README.md

-# remote pbcopy for iTerm2
+# remote pbcopy for use over ssh

 `pbcopy` is a well-known macOS tool that copies data to the clipboard.
 It's very useful, but available only in your local machine, not in remote machines.